covcom/388COM/Week_03_XML_and_gradle/README.md

     ![name](.md_images/name.png)

-3. Right click anywhere within the Project tool window, click Open Module Settings.
+3. Right-click anywhere within the Project tool window, click Open Module Settings.
 Go to the Flavors tab, change Application Id from 'com.example.jianhuayang.mycar' to 'com.example.jianhuayang.myxml'
 4. Double click to open the string resource file, change app_name from 'My Car' to 'My Xml'.

     ![string](.md_images/string.png)

-5. Locate the long package name 'com.example.jianhuayang.mycar' under Java folder, right click on it, select Refactor ==> Rename.
-In the small windows that pops up, type in 'myxml'.
-A tool windows called 'Find Previw' will show, click 'Do Refactor'.
+5. Locate the long package name 'com.example.jianhuayang.mycar' under Java folder, right-click on it, select Refactor ==> Rename.
+In the small window that pops up, type in 'myxml'.
+A tool windows called 'Find Preview' will show, click 'Do Refactor'.
-6. From the menu bar, select Build ==> Clean Project, and then from the menu bar select File ==> Syncrhonize.
+6. From the menu bar, select Build ==> Clean Project, and then from the menu bar select File ==> Synchronize.
 This should clear out traces of the old project.
-7. To verify that you don't have anything in this current projects that relates to 'mycar' or 'my car', in the project tool window, right click on app, then select Find in Path.
+7. To verify that you don't have anything in this current projects that relates to 'mycar' or 'my car', in the project tool window, right-click on app, then select Find in Path.
 Type in mycar, and hit enter.
-You'll see that indeed there's one occurance of 'MyCar'.
+You'll see that indeed there's one occurrence of 'MyCar'.
 Change it to something like 'MyXml'.
-    In stead of using 'Find in Path', what you could do is to use 'Search Everywhere'.
+    Instead of using 'Find in Path', what you could do is to use 'Search Everywhere'.
 This is available if you hit 'shift' key twice.

     ![search_everywhere](.md_images/search_everywhere.png)